-"It was a pretty emo song for a ten year old, but it was what I was feeling at the time."
+"It was a pretty emo song for child, but it was what I was feeling at the time."
 Zaina states.

 When the singer entered her teen years, she needed more than just melodies and lyrics in her head to fully express herself.